nodeGame/NDDB/README.md

 ### Indexes

-Define a custom indexing function that gives fast direct access to the items of the database;
+Define a custom indexing function that gives fast, direct access to the items of the database;

 ```javascript
     db.index('pid', function(o) {